logankoester/meteor-ace/README.md

 ## Caveats

-Currently does not work with reactive templates since the Ace editor javascript rewrites the <div> element.
+Currently does not work with reactive templates since the Ace editor javascript rewrites the "<div>" element.
 Rather than using handlebars (or another template):
 ```
 <div id="editor">
   {{ editorContents }}
 </div>
 ```
 you currently have to use the Ace API to write and read from the editor.

-Observing a Mongo query works great for this.
+Observing a Mongo query works great for listening to changes:
 ```
 var query = File.find({_id : Session.get("file")});